alexle/alexle.github.com/_posts/2025/2025-11-02-grieving-who-you-used-to-be.markdown

 tags:
 ---

-Thirteen years ago -- I signed up for a 10k on a whim.
-Little did I know how much running would later become a part of my life and my identity.
+Thirteen years ago, I signed up for a 10k on a whim.
+I never imagined how much running would later become a part of my life and my identity after that race.

-And then a freak injury changed everything.
+Then a freak injury changed everything.

 ## The Grief No One Talks About

 I was shuttled to the ER in the middle of the night.
 The pain was unbearable.
-I was even held an extra night.
+They even held me an extra night.

 Injuries are awful.
-We all hear about the pain.
-The rehab.
+There's the ongoing pain.
+The time-consuming rehab.
 The setbacks.

 But one thing people don't talk about often is the grief.

 The grief of losing a version of yourself that was built over years.
-And knowing it was all taken away -- not by choice -- but by accident.
+And having to accept that it was all taken away -- not by choice -- but by accident.

 In some ways, I think the ache of _what could have been_ hurts more than the injury itself.